kacann/genieparser/README.md

 # Genie Parser

 Genie is both a library framework and a test harness that facilitates rapid development, encourages re-usability, and simplifies writing test automation.
-Genie bundled with the modular architecture of pyATS framework accelerates and simplifies test automation leveraging all the perks of the Python programming language in an object-orienting fashion.
+Bundled with the modular architecture of pyATS framework, Genie accelerates and simplifies test automation leveraging all the perks of the Python programming language in an object-oriented fashion.

+This is a sub-component of Genie that parses the device output into a defined data structure.

 pyATS is an end-to-end testing ecosystem, specializing in data-driven and reusable testing, and engineered to be suitable for Agile, rapid development